MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/prepare-your-computer-for-installation.md

  **Additional**

--   If you are installing SharePoint, you must do so before continuing with the remaining [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] prerequisites.
+-   If you are installing SharePoint, you must do so before continuing with the remaining BizTalk Server prerequisites.

 -   Installing and configuring SharePoint consists of the following procedures: